 How does one cultivate this tether to truth?
 Our inspiration has been through slowing down, making friends with oneself through meditation and contemplation, spending the time to develop one's craft, know one’s materials, and fine-tune the senses as tools for communication.
 Most of all, we are interested in supporting artists in genuinely finding their way.

-The Tending Space Fellowship program was launched in 2014.
+The TSF program was launched in 2014.
 Twelve fellowships were awarded in each of the first two years.
 Over a six-month period, fellows met regularly one-on-one with a meditation mentor and an arts mentor, and were supported in attending contemplative programs, art workshops, and an artist residency, all unique and appropriate to each individual.
 In the second year, we partnered with the Vermont Studio Center, where most of our fellows completed their residencies.
 The response to these fellowships has been amazing.
 We received nearly 300 applications in 2014, and nearly 600 applications in 2015.
-In 2016, to better meet the interest in these fellowships and serve more artists, and to focus in on an area of support uncommon in the art world, the Tending Space Fellowships shifted form to concentrate on contemplative practice.
-2017 is the first year of the new iteration of Tending Space Fellowships.
+In 2016, to better meet the interest in these fellowships and serve more artists, and to focus in on an area of support uncommon in the art world, the TSF shifted form to concentrate on contemplative practice.
+2017 was the first year of the new iteration of TSF.

 Visit our online community forum to connect with other artists interested in contemplative practices.